TITLE 23: EDUCATION AND CULTURAL RESOURCES

 C) Methods and materials for teaching students of limited English proficiency or students with disabilities who have limited English proficiency.

-2) A holder of an early childhood, elementary, or high school certificate who also holds special education approval in the area of responsibility (see Section 226.810 of this Part) shall successfully complete a language examination in the non-English language of instruction and shall have completed the coursework listed in subsections (f)(1)(A), (B), and (C) of this Section.
+2) A holder of a valid professional educator license with an early childhood, elementary, secondary, or special preschool-age 22 endorsement who also holds special education approval in the area of responsibility (see Section 226.810) shall successfully complete a language examination in the non-English language of instruction and shall have completed the coursework listed in subsections (e)(1)(A), (B), and (C).

 A) Methods for teaching in the special education area of assignment;